GitHub Logo HIP-1: Hiero Improvement Proposal Process

 type: <Standards Track | Informational | Process>

-category: <Core | Service | Mirror | Application> (if Standards Track)
+category: <Core | Service | Mirror | Block Node | Application | Process>

-needs-hiero-review: <Yes | No>
+needs-hiero-approval: <Yes | No>

-needs-hedera-approval: <Yes | No>
+needs-hedera-review: <Yes | No>

 created: <date in yyyy-mm-dd format>